Syfy Insider Exclusive

 The 10 Best, Most Shocking, WTF Twilight Zone Twist Endings

-Before another Twilight Zone marathon begins, we submit to you our ranking of the most memorable and shocking endings the show ever produced.
+Before another marathon begins, we submit to you our ranking of The Twilight Zone's most memorable and shocking endings.

 By Phil Pirrello